-Photo collection (F) consists of photos depicting the activities and persons affiliated with the University of Tartu and materials on the history of education and culture in Estonia.
+The Photograph collection (F) consists of photos depicting the activities and persons affiliated with the University of Tartu and materials relating to the history of education and culture in Estonia.
 The earliest of these are educator and cultural figure Julius v.
-Schröder’s (1808–1888) photo album containing portraits of the students and lecturers of the University of Tartu , Tartu’s educational figures and the public figures of the Estonian national awakening (dated from 1860), student organisations’ photo albums from the 19th century (korp!
+Schröder’s (1808–1888) photo album containing portraits of the students and lecturers of the University of Tartu and public figures of the Estonian national awakening (dated from 1860), student organisations’ photo albums from the 19th century (korp!
 Estonia album (v.
 Hueck) and albums-journals with photos (since 1863)).

 The Museum’s science photo collection is unique in Estonia and, therefore, of international importance.
 It contains photos of patients’ illnesses and diseases made in the University of Tartu Surgery Clinic and Medical Clinic (1860–1924) as well as an anthropologically significant glass negative collection of men of the Baltic provinces from the turn of the 19th and 20th century.

 The digital photos depict the University buildings (old and new study halls, renovations, changes in interior), events and the Museum’s activities.